 Applicants should be aware that background checks are completed by potential employers prior to obtaining any position with arrest or detention powers, and typically, even before being accepted for an internship.
 Applicants who have been in difficulty with the law may not be employable, or even eligible for an internship.
 Because future goals may be compromised, applicants are advised to discuss any concerns with the program director.

-CL LAB CH
+CL LAB CR

 ENGC102 College Composition I (Accuplacer) 3 0 3

 PSYC101 Introduction to Psychology 3 0 3

 BCPC101 Intro to Computer Applications 2 3 3

-CRJC101 Introduction to Criminal Justice 3 0 3
+CRJC111 Criminal Law 4 0 4

 CRJC102 Criminal Procedure 4 0 4